-Team Size: FIVE students: Except in cases of emergency (to be determined by the VCIC Organizational Team), teams must have at least five members and no more than six.
+Team Size: FIVE or SIX students: Except in cases of emergency (to be determined by the VCIC Organizational Team), teams must have at least five members and no more than six.
 Each school can send one team.
 Note: we used to have a designation of “observer,” but that does not exist anymore.
 All teammates are equal.

 Dress code: Dress like a VC.
 This may differ by region.

-Distribution of Pitch Decks: Plans are usually distributed two days prior to the event (Wednesday for Friday events, Thursday for Saturday events), by email at 5pm of the time zone of the event.
+Distribution of Pitch Decks: Decks are distributed two days prior to the event (Wednesday for Friday events, Thursday for Saturday events), by email at 5pm of the time zone of the event.
 Students may NOT share pitch decks with ANYONE (see NDA above).

-Familiarity with a startup or VC Judge: If you happen to know one of the VC judges or one of the founders at the event, please pretend you don’t until the end of the day.
+Familiarity with a Judge or Founder: If you happen to know one of the VC judges or one of the founders at the event, please pretend you do not know them until the end of the day.
 This helps mitigate the perception of unfairness by other participants.

 Due Diligence with Entrepreneurs: There are no restrictions on what teams may ask of entrepreneurs during the sessions.
 However, no contact is allowed between teams and entrepreneurs at any other time.
 For example, you cannot call the startup before the event, and during the event, entrepreneurs cannot follow up by email to provide additional materials.
 Teams may quickly introduce themselves to the entrepreneurs (not to judges) upon entering the room before the timer starts.
-When the timer expires, the session must immediately end, even if in mid–sentence, and the team should quickly thank the entrepreneur and leave the room.
+When the timer expires, the session must immediately end.

-Written Deliverables: Each team must submit one file only to include a one-page executive summary (for judges only) and a one-page term sheet summary (MBA only, for judges and entrepreneurs).
-Teams may submit up to three pages of additional information to communicate their decision-making process to the judges.
+Written Deliverables: Each team must submit one file only to include a one-page executive summary and a one-page term sheet summary, two pages total, template encouraged.
+Teams may add up to three pages of additional information to communicate their decision-making process to the judges.
 Teams may use the supplied templates or bring their own.

-Partner Meetings: 15-minutes simulating an investor meeting in which a junior partner (the team) is presenting an investment opportunity to the senior partners (judges).
+Panel Partner Meetings: These meetings simulate investment committee or partner meetings in which a junior partner (the team) is explaining an investment opportunity to the senior partners (judges).
 Judges will have just received written deliverables and will be looking at them for the first time in the meeting.
 Teams have the floor but should expect interruptions to further explain your written deliverables.
 There is no specific time carved out for Q&A. PowerPoint presentations are not allowed as we are focused on the written deliverables.